kanishkasubash/kanishkasubash/README.md

 - 🌐 I'm passionate about Web Development and aspires to be a Full Stack Web Developer.
 - 🔭 I’m currently working as a Frontend Developer.
-- 🌱 Curious to learn and Focused on new Web Technologies.
+- 🌱 Curious to Learn and Focused on new Web Technologies.
 - 👯 I’m collaborating with the [Frontend Mentor](https://www.frontendmentor.io/profile/kanishkasubash) community and provide solutions and feedback for them.
 - ⚡ In my free time,
   - 🎥 Watch TV Series, Movies or any Documentaries.